 You may need to report a money transfer to government bodies.
 This includes the ATO, Centrelink and the Australian Transaction Reports and Analysis Centre (AUSTRAC).
 So even more reason, if you are audited by the ATO, to put a Deed of Gift in place.

 You love your parents.
 They live outside of Australia.
 You want to send them money.
 Why not, you live in the best country in the World: Australia.
-The Australian government and the ATO wants to know all about this.
+The Australian government and the ATO want to know all about this.
 Put their mind at ease by clearly documenting what you are doing.
 Build a Deed of Gift:

 It is fine that your Dad has never been to Australia.